OpenBB-finance/OpenBB/website/content/terminal/usage/intros/stocks/options/index.md

 | HPQ      | 2023-05-05 |     29.5 | Call   |     25.7 |  3986 |  155 |  0.28 |  0.31 |
 | MSFT     | 2023-04-28 |    292.5 | Put    |     20.8 | 24519 | 1178 |  1.28 |  1.3  |

-With the new interactive tables, it may be better to remove the limit utilize the built-in filtering.
+With the new interactive tables, it may be better to remove the limit and utilize the table's built-in filtering.

 ```console
 unu -l 500